Using iterated local alignment to aggregate trajectory data into a traffic flow map: Local alignment of route segments for flow aggregation

-So far we have focused on improving the alignment of linestrings induced by resolving inconsistencies at their intersections.
+So far we have focused on improving the alignment of linestrings by resolving inconsistencies at their intersections.
 We now focus on aligning linestrings more generally.
 For this, we require a comparison relationship to establish an order of alignment of nearby linestrings.
-For two linestrings $\bbf_1$ and $\bbf_2$ from a flow map $\mathcal{F}$, we define that $\bbf_2$ is a candidate to be aligned to the reference $\bbf_1$ at threshold $\varepsilon \geq 0$ if
+For two flow linestrings $(f_1,\bbf_1)$ and $(f_2,\bbf_2)$ from a flow map $\mathcal{F}$, we define that $\bbf_2$ is a candidate to be aligned to the reference $\bbf_1$ at threshold $\varepsilon \geq 0$ if

-This relation is insensitive to any local complexities in $\bbf_2$ as long as they are all contained within the buffer zone around $\bbf_1$.
-The buffer zone we employ has flat edges, e.g. for the \proglang{R} package \pkg{sf}, this corresponds to \code{ST\_BUFFER(endCapStyle="FLAT")}, so the buffer zone ends at the boundary points of $\bbf_1$.
-This avoids erroneously considering neighbouring segments of $\bbf_1$, which are connected to $\bbf_1$ as a part of a longer sequence of road segments, to be candidates to be aligned to $\bbf_1$.
-The condition on the flow values means that we place a higher priority on linestrings with higher flows.
-Since we can define a local reference linestring, a global road network graph is no longer required to align the candidate linestrings.
+The condition on the flow values $f_2 \leq f_1$ means that we place a higher priority on the reference linestring $\bbf_1$ since its flow $f_1$ is larger than the flow $f_2$ on the candidate linestring $\bbf_2$.
+The buffer zone has flat edges, e.g. \code{ST\_BUFFER(endCapStyle="FLAT")} in the \proglang{R} package \pkg{sf} \citep{sf}, so the buffer zone ends at the boundary points of $\bbf_1$.
+This avoids erroneously considering neighbouring segments of $\bbf_1$, which are connected to $\bbf_1$ as a part of a longer sequence, to be candidates to be aligned to $\bbf_1$.